Dead Jesus: God And The Devil

-In the aftermath of More Funerals, nothing short of brilliance would be tolerable, and with this in mind Dead Jesus undertook their most ambitious and successful project to date.
-In hiatus, Lord Bedingfield had written a novel which he had planned to publish privately, an endeavor which had yet to see the light of day.
-The book was in fact gathering dust in the face of insufficient funding.
-One night following rehearsal, a drunken conversation with Evil glen gave rise to the notion that the novel could be paired with the band's next release, the music reflecting themes of the story.
+In the aftermath of More Funerals, nothing short of brilliance would be tolerable, and with this in mind, Dead Jesus undertook their most ambitious and successful project to date.
+In hiatus, Lord Bedingfield wrote a novel that he had planned to publish privately, an endeavor which had yet to see the light of day.
+The book was gathering dust due to insufficient funding.
+One night, following rehearsal, a drunken conversation with Evil glen gave rise to the notion that the novel could be paired with the band's next release, the music reflecting themes of the story.
 It soon became apparent that not only would more music than was currently on hand be required to properly represent the idea, but that new blood was essential to rebirth.
 Enter Blagerbaas (lead guitar) and Father Twelve (drums).

 The skills of these new conscripts ushered in a new era for Dead Jesus, and a frenzy of writing followed.
 In September 2008, Dead Jesus released God And The Devil, a punishing double disc bound hard-cover including the entire text of Bedingfield's novel.
 The album was released at Edmonton's Starlite Room with a performance featuring 19th century prostitutes, executioners, lesbian angels, and a nine-foot effigy of Christ.

 Plans to tour this release in Europe and South America are incipient at the time of writing.